0xPolygonMiden/miden-node/README.md

 Note that we do _not_ accept low-effort contributions or AI generated code.
 For typos and documentation errors please rather open an issue.

-## gRPC bindings

-The gRPC protobuf files for the Miden RPC API can be found in the [proto](/proto/README.md) directory.

 ## License

 This project is [MIT licensed](./LICENSE).